-What Does the Process Involve?
+What does the process involve?
 Once a case is brought to the attention of the Tribunal, evidence will be collected.
 For this to happen, the individual will be interviewed.
 This will involve asking personal questions.
-We always try to do this sensitively but it can sometimes be painful if bad memories are evoked.
+We always try to do this sensitively, but it can sometimes be painful if bad memories are evoked.
 Also, the individual will be asked to suggest witnesses who are willing to be interviewed.
-The best witnesses are those who knew the bride or groom well during the period leading up to the wedding or shortly afterwards – for example, close relatives and friends.
+The best witnesses are those who knew the bride and groom well during the period leading up to the wedding or shortly afterwards, for example, close relatives and friends.
 If the witnesses are overseas we shall arrange for them to be interviewed there.

-Under Church Law and out of justice and courtesy, the other party (the ex-husband or ex-wife) must be invited to take part in the proceedings.
+Under Church Law, and out of justice and courtesy, the other party (the ex-husband or ex-wife) must be invited to take part in the proceedings.
 Very often they do not wish to be involved but they must be invited.
 Experience has shown that they react better if they are told to expect a letter from the Tribunal.
-In order for the Tribunal to contact them we must have their contact details.
-It is rare for the Tribunal to start a case without these details.
+In order for the Tribunal to contact them, we must have their contact details.
+It is extremely rare indeed for the Tribunal to start a case without these details.

-Once all the evidence has been collected both parties are invited to read it and comment on it.
-The case will then go for judgement.
+Once all the evidence has been collected, both parties are invited to read it and comment on it.
+The case will then go for Judgement.
 The decision is based purely on the evidence and the law of the Church as understood and developed over many years.
 It must be emphasized that although the Tribunal will do all it can to make a case as strong as possible, it cannot guarantee a successful outcome to a case.
 Therefore, it is absolutely essential that no future wedding plans are made until notification of a successful outcome has been received.

 Sometimes an individual can be made free to marry if his or her failed marriage involved someone who was not baptized.
 These cases are rather technical because certain conditions have to be met in order for them to be successful.
 The Tribunal will offer advice on these cases and process them where possible.

-How Long Does It Take?
+How long does it take?
 Just as it is impossible to say whether a case will be successful, it is also impossible to say how long it will take.
-Generally, if a case goes smoothly, it can take about ten months.
+Generally, if a case goes smoothly, it can take about 8 months.
 However, cases can take longer, especially if it proves difficult to interview some of the witnesses.

-How Much Does It Cost?
-For those who can afford it, when we start a case we ask for a deposit of £150.00.
+How much does it cost?
+When we start a case we ask for an unreturnable deposit of £150.00.
 If a case is successful we then request a further amount which will vary depending upon the length of the case.
-Although it is not possible to say exactly how much this second amount will be for a particular case, amounts are often between £200 and £300 after the deduction of the deposit.
-This final payment covers the running costs of the Tribunal which include secretarial fees and the costs of interviewing witnesses, as well as postage, stationery and photocopying.
+Although it is not possible to say exactly how much the final amount will be for a particular case, it is often between £200 and £300 after the deduction of the deposit.
+This final payment covers the running costs of the Tribunal which include administration fees and the costs of interviewing witnesses.
 Some people find it easier to pay both the deposit and final amount in instalments.
 However, the golden rule is that we never let money be an issue.
 If people cannot afford the whole amount, we simply ask them to pay what they can afford.
-In many cases they do not make any payment at all.

-For More Information Please write to: The Rev. Canon Dr. Brendan Killeen, Judicial Vicar, The Diocesan Tribunal, Bishop’s House, Marriott Street, NORTHAMPTON, NN2 6AW
+For more information, please write to: Northampton Diocesan Tribunal, Marian Suite, Bishop’s House, 4 Marriott Street, Northampton NN2 6AW